-Get on-the-job training as a youth apprentice Is this the program for you?
-Youth Work in Trades - Have a job?
+Get on the job training as a youth apprentice.
+Is this the program for you?
+Do you have a job?

-Any student currently employed with a qualified tradesperson is eligible for the Youth Work In Trades Program.
-Students earn up to 16 credits towards graduation if they are enrolled in the YWIT Program.
-The criteria includes:
+Any student currently employed with a qualified trades person is eligible for the Youth Work in Trades program.
+Students can earn up to 16 credits towards graduation if they are enrolled in the Youth Work in Trades program.

+The eligibility criteria Include: